axingjia/jacoco-testing/README.md

 * In comparison, the essence of business is that you go around the world and talk to different clients.

-* If you scale both out, business will be travelling around the world, being a consultant, going onsite, talk to different stakeholders
+* If you scale both out, business will be travelling around the world, being a consultant, going onsite, talk to different stakeholders.
+Exchange resource to create bigger resource for our own and giving resource and benefit to other people.

 * An CS will be sitting at the office, working with more and more complex software, working with more people, thinking about more complex problem.
 And jumping a bigger, smarter community to solve bigger, harder problem.

+* You can say CS is generating stuff from nothing.
+And business is exchanging precious values that you **already have.**

+* So what is this resource for the business.
+There are human resource, there is money (finance), there is reputation (marketing), there is technical know how and software license, there is the knowledge of the business and your operation.

+* So I guess the success of a business graduate is to rise up through the rank in a big company.

+* And the success of a CS graduate is to work on bigger, more complex software system.

 ### Question about Business and CS
 * The question is, can someone hold a job that requires both skill?
 * I know BA and PM needs that.
 But at the beginning I guess they really can't really increase their craft, because 1. they don't have the total technical background to be given important technical work, and 2.
 They don't have the authority and seniority to meet with clients and go onsite.
-* I had the opportunity to work as a BA for half a year.
-At that company I was doing implementation, documentation, user training, and user support.
+* I had the opportunity to work as a BA for 8 months.
+At that company I was doing implementation, documentation, user training, and user support and some SQL query.
 * But the context is within the enterprise software.
 So the hard skill isn't really transferrable.
 And the software skill takes a lot longer to manifest.

+* How about full on business.
+In marketing, in human resource, in accounting, in finance.
+* Yes, they are all very important part for running a business
+* but essentially you are a cot in a machine that helps to make bigger money for someone up top

 ### The end goal of technology management
 * It is like people expects software engineer to be very good, and then transfer them to a new position where they have the authority, but not necessary business skill to manage